dccuii/owo/modules/ap calc ab/_posts/2000-01-03-Differentiation Applications.md

 This topic deals with the various applications of differentiation.
 The derivative is very useful in contexts where we find

 Sections in this unit:
-- 3.1 Mean value theorem
+- 3.1 Mean value theorem and L'hospital's rule
-- 3.2: L'hospital's rule
-- 3.3: Local linearity approximation
+- 3.2: Local linearity approximation
-- 3.4: Derivative contexts
+- 3.3: Derivative contexts
-- 3.5: Critical points and extrema
+- 3.4: Critical points and extrema
+- 3.5: Optimization
-- 3.6: Optimization
+- 3.6: Concavity
-- 3.7: Concavity
+- 3.7: Function sketching
-- 3.8: Connecting f, f', and f''.
-- 3.9: Related rates
+- 3.8: Related rates

 ---
-## 3.1 Mean value theorem
+## 3.1 Mean value theorem and L'Hopital's rule

-## 3.2: L'hospital's rule

-## 3.3: Local linearity approximation
+## 3.2: Local linearity approximation

-## 3.4: Derivative contexts
+## 3.3: Derivative contexts

-## 3.5: Critical points and extrema
+## 3.4: Critical points and extrema

+## 3.5: Optimization

-## 3.6: Optimization
+## 3.6: Concavity

-## 3.7: Concavity
+## 3.7: Function sketching

-## 3.8: Connecting f, f', and f''.

-## 3.9: Related rates
+## 3.8: Related rates